vcsjones/vcsjones.dev/_posts/2020-02-24-stackalloc.md

 They are limited in a number of ways that [other posts][1] explain well enough, and require the use of `Span<T>`.

-Recently I vented a bit `stackalloc` on Twitter, as one does on Twitter, about `stackalloc`, or more specifically the community's fast embrace of it, without discussing or well-documenting some of `stackalloc`'s sharp edges.
+Recently I vented a bit about `stackalloc` on Twitter, as one does on Twitter, specifically the community's fast embrace of it, without discussing or well-documenting some of `stackalloc`'s sharp edges.
 I'm going to expand on that here, and make an argument for `stackalloc` still being unsafe and requiring some thought about being used.